henrikbulldog/hic/README.md

 ## /src
 This folder contains the C# hic.exe source files.

+## /exe
+This folder contains hic executables for different versions of the GE Proficy Historian.

 # Building the Module
 To build the module, open up the solution in Visual Studio and run the build command.